Midtrans/mt-alt-doc/en/snap/platform/overview.md

 ### Integrating Midtrans to Shopify Platform (deprecated):

+?> Shopify planned to [deprecate the previous payment integration platform](#shopify), please follow how to integrate the new shopify app [here](#integrating-midtrans-to-shopify-platform)

 To integrate Midtrans to Shopify platform, follow the steps given below.

 1. Login to Midtrans [Merchant Administration Portal](https://account.midtrans.com/login).